fszale/school-of-titans/docs/tools.md

 This is not medical advice, please check with your doctor first before attempting to fast.

 ### Daily mindfulness and/or meditation
+Mindfulness is a type of meditation where you have to intentionally focus on whatever is happening without injecting your bias to interpret and/or pass judgement.

+I find this skill to be an enabler for developing unbiased mindset necessary to lead with empathy.

+I find reading about this subject overwhelming and often impossible to verify.
+You need to discover your own approach to develop this skill.
+I have been practicing for years and can confirm that mindful meditation allowed my brain to forge new neural pathways.
+It has also materially altered my perspective on how to interpret our reality.
+In my personal experience, the benefits of this practice result in heighten sense of self awareness, unbiased judgment, profound increase of empathy and compassion, emotional stability, accurate perception of other people emotional state and mental calmness under all circumstances.

+This is a complex area of study and I encourage you to search and discover your own research materials.
+One the few books I could "connect with" is ["Practicing Mindfulness: An Introduction to Meditation"](https://www.amazon.com/Practicing-Mindfulness-Introduction-Great-Courses-ebook/dp/B07CNLSXC2), although it was impossible for me to maintain focus while reading it.
+I opted for the audio version instead and spent many hours walking the dog while absorbing and practicing the content as advised.

 ### Continuous reading
 - Are you seeking knowledge?
 - Do you want to become a better writer?